 Cuba: A new image and new 5-star hotels

-Cuba is back on people’s radar.
-The country’s popularity had dipped last year, thanks to a U.S. State Department travel advisory—which has now been softened again—and thanks to President Trump’s administration seeming to tighten restrictions to the island country.
-The restrictions never actually changed, points out David Lee, WOW List Trusted Travel Expert for Cuba; they simply started to be enforced more strictly, but that didn’t impact travelers’ experiences.
-In fact, the cultural sights and interactions in which travelers are allowed to engage are still the same.
+Cuba travel is still possible and legal—despite President Trump’s tightening of restrictions to the island country.
+As David Lee, WOW List Trusted Travel Expert for Cuba, explains, independent private travelers can still take the same extraordinary trips available to them before the June 2019 changes—changes that really only affected large tour groups and cruise ships.
+In fact, the cultural sights and interactions in which travelers are allowed to engage are still the same too.
 And thanks to the recent opening of two 5-star hotels—the Gran Hotel Manzana Kempinski La Habana and the Ibero Star Grand Packard—travelers now have centrally located places to stay in Havana with rooftop pool decks, views of the sea, and amenities such as full-service spas, fully equipped gyms, and well-ventilated (and enclosed) cigar lounges.
 Go for the Habanos Festival, which brings together cigar aficionados from all over the globe in late February; the Havana World Music Festival, which draws musicians for impromptu jam sessions and special concerts in March; or the Havana Biennial, which attracts art lovers in May and June.

 Tahiti and French Polynesia: Before it’s too late